-- what happened to Maya during the stage you have chosen; - Maya's relationships with others during the stage you have chosen; - why you chose that stage as the most interesting.
+- what happened to Maya during the stage you have chosen; - Maya's relationships with others during this stage in her life; - how this stage of her life was important to her development.

 I had a baby.
 He was beautiful and mine.
 Totally mine.
 No one had bought him for me.
 No one had helped me endure the sickly gray months.
 I had had help in the child's conception, but no one could deny that I had had an immaculate pregnancy.